Analysts to explorers: investing in European equities.

-Nearly a dozen years ago, in my early days at Baillie Gifford, I proudly introduced myself as being an ‘investment analyst’ when meeting the management of existing or prospective holdings.
+In my early days at Baillie Gifford, I introduced myself to managers of existing and prospective holdings as being an ‘investment analyst’.

-One of the reasons why exceptional companies can be structurally mispriced is that their earnings power grows rapidly and exponentially over a long period.
-Humans – including investors – struggle to come to grips with this.
+Exceptional companies are often structurally mispriced because their earnings power grows rapidly and exponentially over a long period.

 It strikes me as misguided to approach such opportunities with a fixed view of what successful businesses look like based on metrics assessed over short timespans.

 Instead, we must foster an open-minded attitude.
-An appreciation that extraordinary companies, as the adjective implies, have a habit of looking more and more different to their peers as time passes.
+An appreciation that extraordinary companies have a habit of looking more and more different to their peers as time passes.